KooshaOm/KooshaOm/README.md

 🔭 I’m currently working at **Intelligent Sensory Microsystems Laboratory**

- 🌱 I’m currently learning **Hardware-Efficient Deep Learning Models, Neural Data Processing, and Many More!**
+ 🌱 I’m currently learning about **Hardware-Efficient Deep Learning Models, Neural Data Processing, and Much More!**

 💬 Ask me about **PyTorch, Numpy, Pandas... or anything by reaching out**